 There are also lots of scenes of people snuggling up with a little girl, domestic quarrels, use of the word “neurosis,” and, of course, a secretary who’s really in love with her married boss.
 Yup.
 We’re in weepie territory… except, instead of being wrung dry for its sadness factor, it’s all twisted for thrills and horror.

 This lovely brunette delivers a ripper of a performance, screaming in Créole, dancing half-naked, weeping over her child that she’s about to sacrifice, and, most frequently, fixing her luminous eyes on some point in the distance.

 She communicates two personalities: the tropical sophisticate and the uninhibited, brash young girl who allies herself with the natives.
 When she’s waffling between these two pulls, Burgess fills Juanita with a fuzzy, somnambulistic, trance-like dreaminess.
-This strange duality strikes me as particularly appropriate, since Burgess won her highest acclaim playing an ethnic other in the film, In Old Arizona.
+Hollywood seemed to associate Burgess with ethnic Other figures Burgess won her highest acclaim for a brownface role in the early talkie Western In Old Arizona.

 Supposedly, after a head-on collision in which her passenger was killed, Burgess succumbed to a nervous breakdown and never was the same afterwards, which, I’d argue, makes her performance of madness and conflict so much more on the edge…